mathdecastro/complex-survey-data-analysis-in-brazil/README.md

 # Complex survey data analysis in Brazil using R
 ### 1. Introduction - A little bit of context
 John is an US citizen interested in answering these questions that are important for your master's degree project:
-- Which state of Brazil had the **lowest** percentage of people employed in the 4th quarter of 2024;
+- Which state of Brazil had the **lowest** unemployment rate in the 4th quarter of 2024;
-- Which state of Brazil had the **highest** percentage of people employed in the 4th quarter of 2024;
+- Which state of Brazil had the **highest** unemployment rate in the 4th quarter of 2024;

 ### 2. Libraries used